greenguy33/wikidata-subgraph-builder/README.md

 All commands run via SBT console

 ## Commands
-- Build subgraph with all nodes connected by a single property
+- Build subgraph with all nodes connected by a single edge type

 `run singleEdge propertyId {-p or --properties} outputFile.jsonld`